Egg Omelet (1 Large) and Cheese (1 Slice)

 How to consume cheese, egg omelet without glucose spikes

-Add non-starchy vegetables like spinach, bell peppers, and mushrooms to your omelet.
-These ingredients have a slow impact on blood sugar and add fiber, which can help moderate glucose levels.
+Add vegetables like spinach, bell peppers, or mushrooms to your omelet.
+These are low in carbohydrates and can help slow down the absorption of glucose.

 Stay Hydrated